History of Thanksgiving Indian: Why Squanto already knew English

-We’ve all heard the story of how the Pilgrims, landing in Massachusetts on the Mayflower in 1620, were ill equipped to survive the harsh winters of the New World.
-We’ve also heard how they met a Native American Indian of the Pawtuxet tribe named Squanto who befriended them, taught them how to survive in their new wilderness home, showed them how to plant and fertilize their crops, fish, and acted as an interpreter with the Wampanoag tribe and its chief, Massasoit (pictured above from Plymouth, MA).
+We’ve all heard how the Pilgrims, landing in Massachusetts four hundred years ago on the Mayflower in 1620, were ill-equipped to survive the harsh winters of the New World.
+We’ve also heard how they met a Native American Indian of the Patuxet tribe, Squanto, who befriended them.
+He taught them how to survive in their new wilderness home, showed them how to plant and fertilize their crops, and fish, and acted as an interpreter with the Wampanoag tribe and its chief, Massasoit (pictured above from Plymouth, MA).

 The fact that he already knew English before the Pilgrims landed is what is remarkable.

-It was over a decade before the Pilgrims landed that Squanto was captured from Massachusetts and taken, along with other Indians, by an English ship captain and sold into slavery in Málaga, Spain.
+Over a decade before the Pilgrims landed, Squanto was captured from Massachusetts and taken, along with other Indians, by an English ship captain and sold into slavery in Málaga, Spain.

 It was ten years after Squanto was first kidnapped, not until 1618 — that a ship was found.
 Finally, after a decade of exile, Squanto returned home.
 There he learned that his tribe had died from an epidemic, probably of smallpox brought by the earlier English colonists.
-It was while he was living among the Wampanoag near present-day Plymouth, MA that his friend Samoset introduced him to the new Pilgrim settlers.
+While he was living among the Wampanoag near present-day Plymouth, MA, his friend Samoset introduced him to the new Pilgrim settlers.

 Bill Petro, your friendly neighborhood historian

 There is.
 “Squanto: A Warrrior’s Tale” 1994. http://www.imdb.com/title/tt0111271/

 Like Joseph in scripture You meant it for evil but the LORD meant it for good.
 They both saved lives!